MalphasWats/hawk/articles/adding-battery-power.markdown

 The whole battery wiring issue bothers me, and actually I wonder if you're better off *not* using connector with enforced orientation and simple marking on the board silkscreen (we'll get to that later) the polarity and simply solder in 2.00mm header pins.

 It's worth considering adding a power switch to the mix - this could be added between the +BATT symbol and the connector pin.
-In my experience so far, finding nice power switches is actually harder than you think.
+In my experience so far, finding nice power switches is actually harder than you think. ( [Here's a nice one](https://uk.rs-online.com/web/p/products/1238939/) )

 As mentioned above, there's no protection against the battery over-discharging, although *most* LiPo cells do have that built in, it's probably not a good idea to rely on that.